 Gravity cast involves pouring molten aluminum into the mold from the top using gravity as the factor of ensuring the mold is fully encased.

-Low pressure casting involves injecting the aluminum into the bottom of a pressurized mold, filling it from the bottom up to help reduce air bubbles.
+Low-pressure casting involves injecting the aluminum into the bottom of a pressurized mold, filling it from the bottom up to help reduce air bubbles.
 While these two methods differ, there is not a noticeable difference in tensile strength between the two.

 Fully forged wheels are not hard to spot as they are going to be the most expensive and lightest wheels on the market.
 This is due to the way that fully forged wheels are manufactured.
 Instead of using molten aluminum, they start out with a solid piece of billet aluminum.
 A press takes this piece of aluminum and uses high pressure to hammer out the wheel to the specific design.
 This process ensures that you have the strongest wheel possible, but you are going to pay a pretty penny for it.

-This is going to be determined on what you plan on doing with your vehicle and how much abuse you are going to give it.
-Most people are going to be just fine with cast or flow formed wheels for daily driving.
+This is going to be determined by what you plan on doing with your vehicle and how much abuse you are going to give it.
+Most people are going to be just fine with cast or flow-formed wheels for daily driving.
 When you start to involve some racing, whether it be road racing or drag racing, you may want to look into stepping it up to flow formed.
 To find out what the best wheel is for your Mustang, feel free to give our wheel experts a call at 1-866-507-3786.